How Sustainable Is Econyl?

 Although recycling nylon still costs more than buying new nylon, there are numerous environmental benefits.

 Is Econyl expensive?

 Mr. Bonazzi claims that reducing the price of Econyl is crucial to Aquafil's commercial strategy.

 So it makes sense to assume that Econyl will cost around what nylon does.
 Even while this eco-friendly fabric is currently more expensive than nylon, pricing will level off as Econyl gains popularity.

 What is recycled cotton fabric?

-This cotton is also known as reclaimed or regenerated cotton.
+This cotton is often referred to as regenerated or reclaimed cotton.

 Is organic cotton sustainable?

-This makes it better for the environment, the climate and the
+As a result, it is better for the environment, the climate, and the participants' health.

 How Sustainable Is Econyl Fabric?